Search for pair production of heavy resonances in final states with a photon and large-radius jets in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Background estimation

 The \EHfakes background consists of fully hadronic \ttbar decay events, where energy deposits from hadrons in the detector are misidentified as originating from a prompt photon.
 These hadrons tend to have abnormally high fractions of energy deposited in the ECAL.
 This background is estimated from data using the misidentification rate method~\cite{CMS:2021ctt}.
 To use the method, we measure the probability (\fr) that a nonprompt photon passes the medium photon ID selection criteria in a multijet sample.
 The value \fr is defined as the ratio of the number of events with a nonprompt photon candidate where the photon passes the medium criteria to the total number of events.
 The ``ABCD'' method, a background estimation technique using data that relies on factorizing signal and background contributions in independent control regions (CRs), is used to measure the numerator of \fr~\cite{ATLAS:2023qdu}.
 Since the \sii and \Ich variables are almost uncorrelated, three sideband CRs are defined by inverting medium ID requirements on the \sii and \Ich variables.
 The fraction of events with a nonprompt photon candidate in the CRs is larger than 98\%.
 The denominator of \fr is calculated by adding the number of data events in which the photon fails the medium ID to the numerator of \fr.
 The contribution of events with a prompt photon that fails the medium ID is subtracted from data using MC predictions from simulation.
 The value of \fr is measured in bins of the reconstructed photon's $\eta$.
 The \EHfakes background contributions in the SR, VR1, and VR2 are estimated by reweighting data events that satisfy the same selection criteria, except that the photon is required to fail the medium ID criteria.
 Each event is assigned a weight of $\fr / (1 - \fr)$.

 The contributions from \Gjets and \EHfakes backgrounds are derived from data, and other backgrounds, including $\ttG$ and \EGfakes, are estimated from simulations.
 All backgrounds containing a prompt photon alongside a $\PQt$, $\PW$, or $\PZ$, except for $\ttG$, are grouped together and labeled as ``other prompt \PGg''.
 Figure~\ref{kin1} shows the distributions of $\pt$ for \PGg and j$_1$ in SR, VR1, and VR2.
 The estimation of the \Gjets background is in good agreement with the observed data in both VR1 and VR2.
+Additional kinematic distributions in VR1 and VR2 are examined to validate the mistag-rate method and to check for possible residual dependencies on other event variables.